Culture of Germany: Language

 Standard German is a West Germanic language and is closely related to and classified alongside English, Dutch, and the Frisian languages.
 To a lesser extent, it is also related to the East (extinct) and North Germanic languages.
 Most German vocabulary is derived from the Germanic branch of the Indo-European language family.
 Significant minorities of words are derived from Latin and Greek, with a smaller amount from French and most recently English (known as Denglisch).
 German is written using the Latin alphabet.
-In addition to the 26 standard letters, German has three vowels with Umlaut, namely ä, ö, and ü, as well as the Eszett or scharfes S (sharp s) which is written "ß".
+In addition to the 26 standard letters, German has three vowels with Umlaut, namely ä, ö, and ü, as well as the Eszett or scharfes S (sharp s) which is written "ß" (not used in Switzerland and Liechtenstein, where it is written ss instead).
 German orthography has gone through a series of reforms, the most recent in 1996.

 German dialects are distinguished from varieties of standard German.
 German dialects are traditional local varieties and can be traced back to the different German tribes.
 Many of them are not easily understandable to a speaker of standard German, since they often differ in lexicon, phonology, and syntax.

 Around the world, German has approximately 100 million native speakers and also about 80 million non-native speakers.
 German is the main language of about 90 million people (18%) in the EU.
 67% of German citizens claim to be able to communicate in at least one foreign language, 27% in at least two languages other than their first.

 In the German diaspora, aspects of German culture are passed on to younger generations through naming customs and through the use of spoken and written German.
 The Goethe Institute seeks to spread the knowledge of German culture worldwide.
 A total of 15.5 million people are currently learning German as a second language.